readium/ts-toolkit/navigator/docs/epub/ContentProtection.md

 - `bulk_copy`: When bulk copying is detected
 - `drag_detected`: When content is dragged
 - `drop_detected`: When content is dropped
+- `suspicious_scrolling`: When suspicious scrolling patterns are detected
+- `suspicious_snapping`: When suspicious snapping patterns are detected

 ### Example Configuration